-One of the major benefits to growers of Dolcetto is that it ripens much earlier than other grapes in the region.
+One of the major benefits to growers of the varietal know that it ripens much earlier than other grapes in the region.
 Because of this, Dolcetto grapes are often grown in addition to other Piedmont wines, because the “early to market” wine can be grown, produced and sold while other fine reds with aging requirements like Barbera and Nebbiolo mature.

 A Slightly Misleading Name